 We want to welcome you to the Department of Audiology and Speech-Language Pathology.
 This handbook is provided to acquaint you with requirements of the program.
 It provides an overview of faculty, the program, graduation requirements, advisement, and accreditation and licensing requirements.
 We recommend that you consult the handbook first for answers to many of your questions.
+Please note that several aspects of the program, e.g., sequence and the method of delivery of courses, dates and format of the comprehensive examinations, are subject to change due to unexpected circumstances, for instance resulting from public health issues.
+The doctoral (AuD) education program in Audiology at ETSU is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, (800) 498-2071 or (301) 296-5700.

-The Department of Audiology and Speech-Language Pathology (ASLP) is accredited in both Audiology (AuD) and Speech-Language Pathology (SLP) by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
-Dr. Brenda Louw serves as the Chair of the Department.
-The programs (see below for the AuD Program of Study) are designed to meet the requirements for certification including the attainment of the Certificate of Clinical Competence (CCC) of the American Speech-Language-Hearing Association (ASHA), Tennessee state licensure, and Tennessee public school licensure.
-The certification requirements for the Doctorate in Audiology include successful completion of coursework, a three-trimester externship (of 32-40 hours/week) sequence typically completed during the summer, fall and spring of the fourth year of the program, and completion of ASHA competencies as outlined on the Knowledge and Skills Acquisition (KASA) form (when you log onto an ETSU network, check the S drive and the ASLP "Shared Files" folder).
+Dr. Bess Sirmon-Taylor serves as the Chair of the Department.
+The program (see below for the AuD Program of Study) is designed to meet the requirements for certification including the attainment of the Certificate of Clinical Competence (CCC) of the American Speech-Language-Hearing Association (ASHA), Tennessee state licensure, and Tennessee public school licensure.
+The certification requirements for the Doctorate in Audiology include successful completion of coursework, a three-trimester externship (of 32-40 hours/week) sequence typically completed during the summer, fall and spring of the fourth year of the program, and completion of ASHA competencies as outlined on the Knowledge and Skills Acquisition (KASA) form.
 These requirements are the minimal required standards and some additional, such as the SLP observation hours, may be required in some States.
 Our program is designed to provide a clinic and coursework experience that exceeds these basic certification requirements.
 The Standards for the Certificate of Clinical Competence are contained in Appendix A, the Tennessee licensure requirements are contained in Appendix B.